-Plus, in the evening they start serving beer and wine, so your workday can roll right into your after-work relaxation.
+Plus, in the evening they become our favorite coffee shop with beer and wine in Huntsville, so your workday can roll right into your after-work relaxation.

 Close to both downtown and the Medical District, the Huntsville-Madison County Public Library is a three-story behemoth that boasts several sections of tables for working as well as private conference, meeting, and study rooms that can be rented out.

 Plus, if you really want to put your nose to the grindstone and focus, I recommend heading up to the tables on the third floor near the archival collection.
 The smell of old books is intoxicating and honestly, what’s better than that?

 You knew this list would be mostly coffee shops, right?

 Dark Side Coffee is Huntsville’s North Huntsville coffee shop and it is cozy.
 The inside is decked out with greenery – even hanging from the ceiling – and their walls are hand-painted with uplifting messages in bold colors.